JWST ETC Residual Flat Field Errors

 Effects of the residual flat field error on deep observations

-As a rule of thumb, observers dependent on total exposure times in excess of ~10,000 seconds for broadband imaging (and somewhat longer for most spectroscopy modes) should be aware of the effects of residual flat field errors.
+As a general rule, observers dependent on total exposure times in excess of ~10,000 seconds for broadband imaging (and somewhat longer for most spectroscopy modes) should be aware of the effects of residual flat field errors.
 In the limit of extremely long total exposure times, in the absence of dithers, all observations will eventually be limited by the residual flat field error.
-The practical effect is that ETC calculations will have a "noise floor," beyond which observations with increasing numbers of exposures no longer increase the signal-to-noise ratio by \sqrt{n_{\rm exp}}.
+The practical effect is that ETC calculations will have a "noise floor," beyond which observations with increasing numbers of exposures no longer increase the signal-to-noise ratio by \sqrt{n_{\rm dither}}.
 This is true both for faint and bright sources.
-Further, in the case of faint sources, background limited observations (i.e., with high background levels compared to the source) are particularly susceptible to residual flat field errors.
-That, for instance, means that narrowband filters will take longer to be limited by the flat field error, and spectroscopy is similarly less affected.
+Furthermore, in the case of faint sources, background limited observations (i.e., with high background levels compared to the source) are particularly susceptible to residual flat field errors.
+This means that narrowband filters will take longer to be limited by the flat field error, and spectroscopy is similarly less affected.

 Effects of the residual flat field error on observations of bright sources